oemof/oemof-tabular/docs/usage.rst

 classes provide an interface to tabular data sources from that models can be created easily.

-.. note:: To see the implemented facades check out the :py:mod:`~oemof.tabular.facades module.
+.. note:: To see the implemented facades check out the :py:mod:`~oemof.tabular.facades module`.

 Modelling energy systems based on these classes is straightforward.
 Parametrization of an energy system can either be done via python scripting or